petskratt/foundation-base/README.md

 * usually updated to latest Foundation version within a week of release
 * javascripts nicely joined and minified with @codekit-append's
 * NextGEN gallery integration with Orbit (use template=orbit)
+* now supporting also wp_page_menu (if custom menu is not defined builds nav-bar from page hierarchy)

 pets@tehnokratt.net / skype: petskratt